 This research, thus, seeks to undertake a full questionnaire-based measurement of perceptions of feed supplementation among Kosali cattle owners and correlate these perceptions with actual productivity and reproductive efficiency and inform targeted interventions for sustainable dairy development in Chhattisgarh.

-2. material and methods
+2. materials and methods

 2.1 Study Area and Target Population